Plan your upgrade to Microsoft Dynamics CRM 2016 Server

 Have sufficient permissions to create new security groups and add members to those groups in the Active Directory organizational unit that contains the existing Microsoft Dynamics CRM groups.

-Only one Microsoft Dynamics CRM deployment per instance of SQL Server is supported.
+Only one Microsoft Dynamics 365 deployment per instance of SQL Server is supported.
 This is because each deployment requires its own MSCRM_CONFIG database, and multiple instances of the MSCRM_CONFIG database can’t coexist on the same instance of SQL Server.
-If you have multiple SQL Server instances running on the same computer, you can host the databases for multiple Microsoft Dynamics CRM deployments on the same computer.
+If you have multiple SQL Server instances running on the same computer, you can host the databases for multiple Microsoft Dynamics 365 deployments on the same computer.
 However, this might decrease system performance.

 The following issues, if applicable to your current Microsoft Dynamics CRM 2015 deployment, should be resolved before you start the upgrade.